Río Lagartos: Private Boat Tour

 About this experience

-Embark on a two-hour boat trip to explore the mangroves where you can admire a wide variety of birds in their natural environment.
-With any luck, we'll have the opportunity to observe crocodiles and photograph them.
+Embark on a two-hour boat journey to explore the mangroves, where you will admire a wide variety of birds in their natural habitat.
+With a bit of luck, we may also spot crocodiles and have the chance to photograph them.

-Continue to the feeding area of the pink flamingos.
-From a prudent distance you can see the beauty of these unique birds in an unrivalled natural spectacle.
-(The ideal season for watching flamingos in Celestún runs from November to March.)
+We will then continue to the feeding area of the pink flamingos.
+From a safe distance, you will be able to appreciate the beauty of these unique birds in an unforgettable natural spectacle.
+(The best season to see flamingos in Celestún is from November to March).

-After this experience, you will enjoy a traditional and famous "Mayan Bath", a skin treatment with exfoliating mud where you will feel cleaner and younger than ever.
+After this experience, you will enjoy the traditional and famous “Mayan Bath,” a skin treatment with exfoliating clay that will leave you feeling cleaner and rejuvenated.

-To close with a golden clasp, we will return to Rio Lagartos beach, where you can rinse the clay and relax in the calm waters of the Gulf of Mexico.
+To end on a high note, we will return to the beach of Río Lagartos, where you can rinse off the clay and relax in the calm waters of the Gulf of Mexico.

-Don’t miss this adventure in the Ria Lizards Biosphere Reserve, a true natural sanctuary that will give you unforgettable moments.
+Don’t miss this adventure in the Ría Lagartos Biosphere Reserve, a true natural sanctuary that will gift you unforgettable moments.

 Available options